Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

 As long as the corporation or LLC complies with all these requirements, it is designated as being in “good standing” on the state’s records, and keeps all the rights and privileges of doing business as a statutory entity.

 However, entities that don’t stay on top of their compliance obligations can lose their good standing status.
 The corporation or LLC will instead be considered “delinquent,” “void,” “suspended” or “dissolved.”
 The meaning and severity of these terms vary depending on the state, which compliance requirements were failed, and the duration of the failure.

 All corporations and LLCs should be aware of the serious consequences that losing good standing status can have, including these:

 The primary reason a corporation or LLC loses its good standing status is that it lets annual reports or franchise tax obligations lapse.
-There are many ways this can happen, and many reasons these issues can remain undetected until the worst possible time – for example, at the closing table for an expansion or financing deal.
+There are many ways this can happen, and many reasons these issues can remain undetected until the worst possible time – for example, at the closing table for an expansion or financing deal or when applying for a government-backed loan that is first-come, first-served.

 Voluntary status changes.
 An entity’s status can change several times during its business life-cycle.
 Status changes that are driven by the business itself frequently trigger new annual report or franchise tax requirements; these include mergers, acquisitions, expanding into new locations or converting entity types.
 It’s also important to note that when closing a business, owners remain liable for all required filings, taxes and penalties until they file official dissolution or withdrawal forms with every relevant state.